 Photo from Wikimedia, Creative Commons, by Rob Oo.
 No edits made.

 Icelanders take personal and environmental cleanliness very seriously.
-One of the things they can't stand is finding evidence of human waste tainting the pristine landscapes.
-Iceland's countryside lacks toilet facilities in some places, and, as a result, some people have made inappropriate toileting choices.
+One thing they can't stand is finding evidence of human waste tainting the pristine landscapes.
+Iceland's countryside lacks toilet facilities in some places, and as a result, some people have made inappropriate toileting choices.